S4nt1ag0/Formal_Languages_and-_Automata/AFD/README.md

 in the line with index equal to the currentstate index in the state array and column with index equal to the index of the current letter of the analyzed word in the alphabet array

-at the end if the current state is equal to the final state the AFD produces output 'S' if not output 'N'
+At the end, if the current state is present in the final states, AFD produces output 'S' if not output 'N'

 As the operations on the matrix occur directly through the indexes, they are computationally cheaper.
 The computationally most expensive part would be getting the index of the elements in the alphabet and states arrays, which would have o(n) order

+## <a id="final_considerations" />Final Considerations

+Some modifications needed to be made since the run codes (program that evaluates the code with inputs and outputs) confused the input message with an output produced from the system, so these explanatory messages were removed from the input.
+In addition, the possibility of the existence of more than one final state was noted, so the final state became a array and at the end, instead of comparing the current state with the final state, it only checks if the current state is present in the final state. final states array